ekillops/banking-ledger-console/README.md

 ## Setup/Installation Requirements

-_Requires .Net and Microsoft Sql Server_
+_Requires .Net Framework and Visual Studio_

 1. Clone repository.
-2. Navigate to project directory.
-3. Open project in Visual Studio
+2. Open project in Visual Studio
-4. Restore dependencies.
+3. Restore dependencies.
-5. In Visual Studio run program by hitting 'Play' or 'F5'
+4. In Visual Studio run program by hitting 'Play' or 'F5'

 ## Technologies Used